vampy/university/computational-logic/README.md

 # Computational logic
-The final optional homework project.
+The final optional homework project is located in `src-number-converter`.

 ## Problem statement:
 Implement the basic arithmetic operations: addition, subtraction, multiplication by one digit and division  by one digit in any base between 2 and 16.